23 Best Things To Do In Lakeland, FL 2025

 Parking is conveniently available in various locations within walking distance of the market.
 Here are some options to consider:

-- Heritage Parking Garage: Located at 114 N Tennessee Ave, this garage offers ample parking space and is a short walk away from the market.
+- Heritage Parking Garage: Located at 114 N Tennessee Ave, this garage offers ample parking space and is a short walk from the market.

 - Main Street Parking Garage: Situated at 201 N Massachusetts Ave, this garage provides easy access to the market and nearby attractions.